Bayesian experimental design without posterior calculations: an adversarial approach: Theory: game theory approach

 \paragraph{Link to $D$-optimality}

-Classical optimal design using the $D$-optimality criterion requires a design to maximise $\det \mathcal{I}(\theta; \tau)$ at a reference $\theta$ value.
-This can be generalised to a Bayesian setting incorporating parameter uncertainty in several ways: see \cite{Atkinson:2007} for a list of objectives, which includes $\mathcal{J}_{\text{ADV}}(\tau)$.
+Classical optimal design using $D$-optimality requires a design to maximise $\det \mathcal{I}(\theta; \tau)$ at a reference $\theta$ value.
+This can be generalised to a Bayesian setting incorporating parameter uncertainty in several ways.
+See \cite{Atkinson:2007}, Table 18.1, for a list of 5 possible objectives, including $\mathcal{J}_{\text{ADV}}(\tau)$ (and the objective of \cite{Pronzato:1985}, mentioned in Section \ref{sec:related}, which differs from $\mathcal{J}_{\text{ADV}}(\tau)$ by swapping the order of determinant and expectation.)
 One contribution of our work is to provide theoretical support and an optimisation method for this particular choice.

 \paragraph{Computational tractability}

 It is hard to optimise $\mathcal{J}_{\text{ADV}}(\tau)$ directly for continuous $\tau$, as it is not easy to obtain an unbiased gradient estimate due to the non-linearity of the determinant operator.
 However optimisation based on \eqref{eq:K} is tractable, as described in the next section.